Extracurricular

 3:30-4:30 p.m.

 Questions?
-Feel free to contact Hannah Carter at (317) 713-5793 or via email at: hcarter@orchard.org.
+Feel free to contact Clint Kowalik at gofishinwithclint@gmail.com or via phone: (217) 369-4042 [IL area code].

-Fees: $170.00 for 7 weeks.
+Fees: $250.00 for the 7 week session

-Please make checks payable to: Hannah Carter
+Please make checks payable to: Clint Kowalik

-• Girls' Lacrosse Club Spring 2023 for students in 5th-8th Grades (4th Session 2022-2023)
+• Girls' Lacrosse Club Spring 2026 for students in 4th-8th Grades (4th Session 2025-2026)

 Fridays

-Soccer Field/North Gym, if needed
+Soccer Field/Preschool Gym, if needed due to weather

 Spring weather can be lovely and not so lovely but we will do our best to be outside each time.
 Please dress for the weather.

-Since Denison, Molly has coached at DePauw University in Greenscastle, IN as well as the elementary, middle and club levels in Cleveland, OH.
+Since Denison, Molly has coached at DePauw University in Greencastle, IN as well as the elementary, middle and club levels in Cleveland, OH.
 During her time at DePauw, the team advanced to the NCAA Division III National Quarterfinals and Semi-finals.
 Coaching is an important part of Molly's life and she values her time coaching field hockey and lacrosse.

 Questions?
 Feel free to contact Molly Haseley at mhaseley@orchard.org.